The word Ericaceous is often found in gardening books and has four related definitions within horticulture:

 - Strawberry tree

 The best way to make an ericaceous bed is to prepare a tailor-made growing environment within a raised bed.
-This will save you digging out your existing soil.
+This will save you from digging out your existing soil.
 The bulk of the planting medium should be ericaceous compost.
-To this you can add garden-made compost, very well-rotted manure, composted bark, sawdust or wood shavings, leaf mold or pine needles.
+To this, you can add garden-made compost, well-rotted manure, composted bark, sawdust or wood shavings, leaf mold, or pine needles.
 The object is simply to create an acidic environment that's rich in organic matter and that's springy and free-draining, just like the woodland floor and heathland environments where these plants grow in the wild.

 In simple terms, ericaceous compost is compost suitable for growing acid-loving plants.
-While there’s no "one size fits all’ ericaceous compost recipe, as it depends on the current pH of each individual pile, making compost for acid-loving plants is much like making regular compost.
-However, no lime is added.
+While there’s no "one size fits all’ ericaceous compost recipe, as it depends on the current pH of each pile, making compost for acid-loving plants is much like making regular compost.
+No lime is added, though.

-In addition to the plants listed above, these will also benefits from an ericaceous bed and compost.
+In addition to the plants listed above, these will also benefit from an ericaceous bed and compost.